MargaretaGalaju/Network-Programming/Lab#2/out/production/UDP-Client-Server-Application/README.md

                     System.out.println("SERVER: Sending this message to client: " + serverResponse);
 ```
-Also there are implemented methods for "3 way handshake" in order to make UDP protocol reliable to guarantee packet transmission
+Also there are implemented methods for "3 way handshake" in order to make reliable UDP protocol to guarantee packet transmission.

 --------------------

-####Client
+#### Client

 Get request
 It accepts client request as a parameter.
 Written request is split by spaces and analyzed on header presence.